KLEEEEEER/Namine/README.md

 # Namine
 OpenCart modification parser.
-I made it to parse modifications from dev files.
+Made to parse modifications from dev files.
 So for the start you need two versions of your project: dev and work.

 In dev you are writing your modifications with certain commentaries.
+Then you starting this script for parse modification from dev files.
+And after that you install your modification on working site as usual modification.

 ## Quick start